Medicine drug discovery resources

 Curated set of substrates to quickly assess the practicality of synthetic methods with the complete capture of success and failure, that can optimize reaction conditions with a broader scope with respect to relevant applications.

-Large chemical libraries and Virtual Screening
+Large chemical libraries

 Over the past few years several entites offering ultra-large ensembles of chemical libraries which can be made on-demand or purchased immediately have emerged.
 The existence of such services has reinvigorated the field of virtual screening and combinatorial library design.
 In addition, research groups have devised novel ways to navigate these libraries, more efficiently and also understand the differences in the chemical space these library cover.
 Following are some of the key papers in the field.